First Response Homeopathy Remedies To Use In A Disaster 2

 Disease Prevention

 Damaged infrastructure, polluted water, lack of sanitation, and decaying matter all encourage the spread of disease.
-Whether it be a simple diarrhoea or a more serious epidemic disease such as cholera, homeopathy has a history of helping with prevention as well as treatment.
+Whether it be a simple diarrhoea or more serious epidemic diseases such as cholera, homeopathy can assist with prevention as well as treatment.

-Nosodes, for example – remedies made from the diseased tissue or discharge – are regularly used for prevention.
-Many can be obtained from homeopathic pharmacies or, if time is of the essence, can be made on site by rapidly potentising the source material.
-(If you have to resort to this, remember to take all precautions until the remedy has been fully potentised so you don’t become infected yourself).
+Nosodes (remedies made from the diseased tissue or discharge) are a simple preventative option and many can be obtained from homeopathic pharmacies or made on site by rapidly potentising the source material.
+(Remember to take all precautions until the remedy has been potentised so you don’t become infected yourself).

-The other option is to choose the standard homeopathic remedy that best matches the symptoms of the disease for which prevention is sought.
+The other equally effective option is just to choose one of the standard homeopathic remedies that best matches the symptoms of the disease to be prevented.
+Common prophylactics (preventatives) are listed below but many others exist for omitted diseases.

 Amoebic dysentery: Arsenicum album (Ars.) or nosode.